 Our policies on slavery and human trafficking

-During 2016 we implemented a Global Conduct Policy signed off at director-level which applies to all staff across the Paysafe Group, to reflect and enforce our commitment to conduct all our business in an honest and ethical manner.
-This includes our anti-slavery and human trafficking policy, to implement and enforce systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+We have a Global Conduct Policy in place signed off at director level, which applies to all employees across Paysafe Group, to reflect and enforce our commitment to conduct all our business in an honest and ethical manner.
+This includes our anti-slavery and human trafficking policy, to implement and enforce systems and controls to ensure slavery and human trafficking is not taking place anywhere in our business or in our supply chains.

 Supplier adherence to our values